dotnet/docs/docs/standard/commandline/syntax.md

 # Command-line syntax overview for System.CommandLine

 This article explains the command-line syntax that `System.CommandLine` recognizes.
-The information will be useful to both developers and end users of command-line apps that are based on `System.CommandLine`.
+The information will be useful to users as well as developers of .NET command-line apps, including the [.NET CLI](../../core/tools/index.md).

 Several sections are devoted to guidance for designing an app's command-line interface.
-Think of what your app expects on the command line as similar to what a REST API expects in the URL.
+Think of what your app expects on the command line as similar to what a REST API server expects in the URL.
 Consistent rules for REST APIs are what make them readily usable to client app developers.
-In the same way, users of your command-line apps will have a better experience if the CLI design follows common patterns that maximize usability.
+In the same way, users of your command-line apps will have a better experience if the CLI design follows common patterns.

-The information in this article can help you understand how to use the [.NET CLI](../../core/tools/index.md) and other .NET command-line tools.
-These tools aren't all built on `System.CommandLine` and don't all follow recommended design guidance.
-The article notes instances where the .NET CLI uses non-standard syntax.

 ## Tokens